 Caseworkers and others supporting youth in transition can find resources on programs, emerging practices, support services, and information about extended foster care.

 If you are a young person preparing for the transition out of foster care, find resources on education, employment, finances, housing, and more.
 You can also ask your caseworker to walk you through information on life skills, funding to support a successful transition to adulthood, and housing assistance.

 For caseworkers and others working with youth in transition:

-- Promising practices
+- Emerging practices

-- Support services for youth
+- Providing support services for youth

 - Extending out-of-home care for youth past age 18

 Provides an array of services for children and youth in foster care, including services that help youth make a successful transition to adulthood.

 Older Youth Housing, Financial Literacy and Other Supports

 National Conference of State Legislatures (2020)